hitherejoe/ComposeAcademy/academy/material/checkbox.md

 # Declaring a Checkbox

-We can see above that there are five available properties that we can pass to the Checkbox function:
+There are five available properties that we can pass to the Checkbox function:

 * **checked** – whether or not the checkbox is currently checked.
 This is required
 * **onCheckedChange** – a callback that will receive change events for when the checkbox selected state changes.
 Whilst this is required, null can be passed as a value